-In this context and in addition to this, the following requirements will apply to all funding approved through the Town and Village Scheme.
-The need for adherence to all of the requirements will be reflected in the contractual arrangement between the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs and the Local Authorities approved for funding under the scheme.
+In this context and in addition to this, the requirements outlined below will apply to all funding approved through the Town and Village Scheme.
+The need for adherence to all of the requirements will be reflected in the contractual arrangement between the Department of Rural and Community Development and the Local Authorities approved for funding under the scheme.

-Projects will be required to commence in 2017 and will be expected to incur a reasonable proportion of expenditure by mid-November (minimum 20% of total project costs, inclusive of match funding).
-The capacity to deliver this level of activity should be taken into account by applicant towns/villages and by Local Authorities in selecting their projects for submission to the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
-All projects must be completed by mid-2018.

-- 1. All appropriate financial and Government procurement and accounting rules and regulations will be complied with in relation to the expenditure and each Local Authority will fully account for the sum advanced in a timely manner. - 2.
-Every effort should be made to expend the full grant awarded by mid-2018. - 3.
-Full and accurate documentation to support all expenditure should be maintained and accessible by Department officials for audit purposes at all times and for a period of six years from the date of completion of the project. - 4.
-Local Authorities will acknowledge the support of the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs in all public announcements and advertising relating to the project, and the Department may seek to use the project in the broader promotion of its policies.
+- 1. Projects will be expected to commence during 2018 and will be expected to be completed during 2019.
+The capacity to deliver this level of activity should be taken into account by applicant towns/villages and by Local Authorities in selecting their projects for submission to the Department of Rural and Community Development. - 2.
+All appropriate financial and Government procurement and accounting rules and regulations will be complied with in relation to the expenditure and each Local Authority will fully account for the sum advanced in a timely manner. - 3.
+Every effort should be made to expend the full grant awarded by the end of 2019. - 4.
+Full and accurate documentation to support all expenditure should be maintained and accessible by Department officials for audit purposes at all times and for a period of six years from the date of completion of the project. - 5.
+Local Authorities will acknowledge the support of the Department of Rural and Community Development in all public announcements and advertising relating to the project, and the Department may seek to use the project in the broader promotion of its policies.

-- 5. Local Authorities will provide any reports and information relating to the project as may reasonably be requested by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs from time to time. - 6.
+- 6. Local Authorities will provide any reports and information relating to the project as may reasonably be requested by the Department of Rural and Community Development from time to time. - 7.
 On-going monitoring and evaluation of the project outputs and outcomes should take place in the context of assessing the impact of the intervention and as part of the learning process associated with such interventions.
-Local Authorities will be expected to collect appropriate data to facilitate this learning on an on-going basis and make this data available to the Department. - 7.
-Each Local Authority will provide contact point/points to the Department to facilitate timely interaction in the context of payments and information requests. - 8.
+Local Authorities will be expected to collect appropriate data to facilitate this learning on an on-going basis and make this data available to the Department. - 8.
+Each Local Authority will provide contact point/points to the Department to facilitate timely interaction in the context of payments and information requests. - 9.
 A final report detailing all elements of expenditure relating to the grant aid will be required upon project completion.